AliceCengal/android-handler-extension/README.md

 Usage
 -----

-Add the trait `HandlerExtensionPackage` to the package object to enable extension for the whole package.
+Add the trait `HandlerExtensionPackage` to a package object to enable extension for the whole package.
 Use the functions defined in `HandlerExtensionPackage` to create Handlers with a `PartialFunction`.
 The extension methods defined in `HandlerExt` can be defined both on the Handlers returned by the function in `HandlerExtensionPackage` as well any other Handler created